whizali/whisp_tcp_chat_app/README.md

 The application uses TCP (Transmission Control Protocol) sockets for reliable, connection-oriented communication:

-- **Connection Establishment**: Implements the TCP three-way handshake process
+- **Connection Establishment**: Implements the TCP three-way handshake process **3-way handshake process happening at OS TCP/IP level**:
+  - Client sends a SYN packet to the server in client_socket.connect((SERVER_HOST, SERVER_PORT)) call. the SYN flag is set to 1, indicating a request to synchronize sequence numbers and is used to start the connection process.
+  -  server_socket.listen(5) state listens for incoming connections.
+When server_socket.accept() is called (inside  handle_new_connection), the server's TCP stack sends an acknowledgment (ACK) flag set to 1 in the SYN-ACK packet back to the client.
+  - Client sends an ACK packet to complete the handshake in response of the SYN-ACK packet.
+When this ACK is received, the connection is established.
+The accept() call completes, returning a new socket for the established connection.

+  **In the TCP Chat Application, the SYN and ACK flags are handled automatically by the operating system's TCP/IP stack when socket operations like connect(), accept(), and send()/recv() are called, enabling reliable communication between the chat clients and server.**

 - **Reliable Data Transfer**: Ensures messages are delivered in order without loss
 - **Connection Termination**: Properly closes connections to free resources